damianhakert/damianhakert.github.io/source/handbook/people-operations/ceo-preferences/index.html.md

 1. Our marketing department will work to publish the post.
 1. A great examples of this in action are the first two times we did this [https://about.gitlab.com/2016/07/14/building-an-open-source-company-interview-with-gitlabs-ceo/](https://news.ycombinator.com/item?id=12615723) and [https://news.ycombinator.com/item?id=12615723](https://news.ycombinator.com/item?id=12615723).
 Both got to nr.
 1 on [Hacker News](https://news.ycombinator.com/).

+Alternatively we can also make it a YouTube live event, people can ask us questions in the chat during the event, and we can share the recording later.

 The EA should follow up to make sure the draft post is submitted.

 ## Email